Weekly Review Of Azerbaijan's Currency Market

 1.7

-The official exchange rate of the manat against the euro fell by 0.0114 manat this week, while the weighted average rate increased by 0.0107 manat and amounted to 1.92877 manat per euro.
+The official exchange rate of the manat against the euro grew by 0.0076 manat this week, while the weighted average rate increased by 0.00805 manat and amounted to 1.936825 manat per euro.

 |